Lack of Doctors a Barrier to Dealing with Opioid Crisis Effectively

 This figure is accurate even though the number of buprenorphine prescribers rose fourfold during the period between 2007-2017.
 Currently, 56,000 doctors have the necessary credentials to prescribe the medication.

 McBain stated that the increase in doctors authorized to prescribe buprenorphine was “huge,” and it was an exciting development.
 He also pointed out that there are more than 600,000 primary care physicians in the US and that more than 90% are still unable to provide this treatment to their patients.

 In the meantime, the number of opioid overdose deaths jumped from 16,500 in 2007 to 46,000 in 2017.

 Waiver Required to Prescribe Buprenorphine for Dealing with Opioid Crisis

 To prescribe buprenorphine, doctors must apply for a waiver from the US Substance Abuse and Mental Health Services Administration (SAMHSA).
 This requirement has been in place since 2002.

 This has become the preferred method for treating opioid use disorder in the US.
 It works by connecting to pain receptors in the brain.
-This medication is different from other medications like methadone, in that it has a “ceiling effect.”
-Even if a patient takes a higher dose of the drug, they don’t get more effects from it.
+This medication is different from other medications like methadone in that it has a “ceiling effect.”
+Even if a patient takes a higher dose of the drug, they don’t get more effects.

 The data showed one piece of good news.
-Providers are more likely to acquired one of these waivers in communities where opioid overdose rates are higher.
-The areas which saw the highest levels of opioid overdose deaths saw a fivefold increase in doctors with waivers over the 10 years, as opposed to counties with the lowest overdose rates.
+Providers are more likely to acquire one of these waivers in communities where opioid overdose rates are higher.
+The areas that saw the highest levels of opioid overdose deaths saw a fivefold increase in doctors with waivers over the 10 years than counties with the lowest overdose rates.